ADMISSION AND REGISTRATION

 - An annual registration fee of $40 per family will be assessed with the first billing cycle for the academic year.
 The fee will be prorated for families who enroll in subsequent quarters.

-- A $10 per student performance fee will be assessed with the first billing cycle of the academic year.
+- A student performance fee will be assessed with the first billing cycle of the academic year or upon initial registration for those who register after the fall term.

 - Late payments will incur a late fee of $35.00.